amitojsingh366/amitojsingh366/README.md

   - Great UI
   - Packed with features like profile sharing, dock to system tray, auto-launch and more!
 - [Flappytoj](https://github.com/amitojsingh366/Flappytoj)
-  - Compete with your friends using th in-game leaderboard!
+  - Compete with your friends using the in-game leaderboard!
   - Displays a Discord Rich Presence
 ### Some stats: